datacarpentry/image-processing/episodes/07-thresholding.md

 Recall that in the `binary_mask`, every pixel has either a value of zero (black/background) or one (white/foreground).
-We want to count the number of white pixels, which can be accomplished with a call to the numpy function `np.count_nonzero`.
+We want to count the number of white pixels, which can be accomplished with a call to the NumPy function `np.count_nonzero`.
 Then we determine the width and height of the image by using the elements of `binary_mask.shape`
-(that is, the dimensions of the numpy array that stores the image).
+(that is, the dimensions of the NumPy array that stores the image).
 Finally, the density ratio is calculated by dividing the number of white pixels by the total number of pixels `w*h` in the image.
 The function returns then root density of the image.